 Projects and Works

-Zetria: Online Educational Platform
+Zetria: Educational Resource Platform

 This is an online educational resource platform with 20,000+ monthly visitors that have been featured on mainstream media.